corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 - 2023-08-24: [Rust 1.72](https://blog.rust-lang.org/2023/08/24/Rust-1.72.0.html) - GATs can be opted out with `where Self: Sized`
 - 2023-12-28: [Rust 1.75.0](https://blog.rust-lang.org/2023/12/28/Rust-1.75.0/) - Stabilized `async fn` and return-position `impl Trait` in traits (though such traits still aren't dyn compatible)
 - 2025-01-09: [Rust 1.84.0](https://blog.rust-lang.org/2025/01/09/Rust-1.84.0/) - The docs had moved from "object safety" to "dyn compatibility" around this release cycle; the [tracking issue](https://github.com/rust-lang/rust/issues/130852) notes that the rename missed the release notes.

-- Planned: the lang team wants a "practical path" to call `async fn`s through `dyn Trait` natively.
-It's on the [2026 project goals](https://github.com/rust-lang/rfcs/blob/master/text/3935-Project-Goals-2026.md), so the async gotcha above should ease over time
+The lang team also wants a "practical path" to call `async fn`s through `dyn Trait` natively.
+It's on the [2026 project goals](https://github.com/rust-lang/rfcs/blob/master/text/3935-Project-Goals-2026.md), so the async gotcha above should ease over time.